tempestphp/tempest-docs/app/Content/framework/01-getting-started.md

 You can choose which files you want to install, and you can always rerun the `install` command at a later point in time.

-## A basic Tempest project
+## Project structure

-Tempest won't impose any fixed file structure on you: one of the core principles of Tempest is that it will scan your project code for you, and it will automatically discover any files it needs to.
-For example: Tempest is able to differentiate between a controller method and a console command by looking at the code, instead of relying on naming conventions.
-This is what's called **discovery**, and it's one of Tempest's most powerful features.
+Tempest won't impose any file structure on you: one of its core features is that it will scan all project and package code for you, and it will automatically discover any files the framework needs to know about.
+For example: Tempest is able to differentiate between a controller method and a console command by looking at the code, instead of relying on naming conventions or verbose configuration files.
+This concept is called **discovery**, and it's one of Tempest's most powerful features.

-You can make a project that looks like this:
+For example, you can make a project that looks like this:

 ```txt
 app